Cycling with babies and toddlers: everything you need to get started

 Balance bikes

-For more on this, have a read of does my child need stabilisers? and if you’re not entirely sure what you’re looking at, don’t worry.
+For more on this, have a read of does my child need stabilisers? and if you’re not entirely sure what you should be looking for when choosing a balance bike don’t worry.
 We’ve got a handy guide that answers the question, what is a balance bike?

 A toddler seen from behind riding a balance bike on a pump track